Edit Admin User

 Step 1 - Start Edit Mode

-2. Click on the Admin Users band.
+3. Each section appears on a separate band.
+Click the Admin Users band.

 Step 2 - Add Admin User